 - Damage Dodge P is generally a bit more useful than the rest of the defensive partner badges, since it’s cheap to equip, available early, and combining it with the Defend command offers a lot of control over partner HP values.
 It won’t do any good against some late-game bosses due to piercing attacks, though.

 - First Attack isn’t quite as convenient as Spin Attack from Paper Mario, but it isn’t as inconvenient to get or equip as Bump Attack, and its effect is appreciated when backtracking through previous chapters’ areas, especially in completionist playthroughs.

 - Hammerman‘s extra point of power comes at the expense of Mario’s generally more versatile and powerful Jump moveset.
 Could be more useful depending on your preference of partner strategy and HP/FP consumption.

-- Ice Power is completely invaluable against one family of enemies and completely pointless outside of them.
+- Ice Power is completely invaluable against Lava Bubbles, useful against Grodus and Bowser in Chapter 8, and completely pointless otherwise.

 - Ice Smash‘s status ailment can be devastating if it works, but the Frozen status doesn’t last too long without two copies, and there aren’t a lot of targets that it can hit and work reliably on that can’t be dealt with more easily in other ways.
 Clock Out is generally a far better choice for reliability, or Sleepy Stomp / Sheep for turn count.